MNeMoNiCuZ/sd-webui-thumbnailizer/readme.md

 Batch generate thumbnails for each of your models based on the set file.
 Generation has settings for how many images to generate, and if it's allowed to override existing thumbnails.

 ![image](https://github.com/MNeMoNiCuZ/sd-webui-thumbnailizer/assets/60541708/40930bd2-6232-4e4e-803e-0b1f268731df)
-_Set the [end index] to -1 to generate all missing thumbnails for a set, or check the "Overwrite" setting to re-generate all._
+_Set the [Last Index] to -1 to generate all missing thumbnails for a set, or check the "Overwrite" setting to re-generate all._

 ## Customizable Blocklist
 Some models are not that useful for this.
 I'm looking at you v1-5-pruned!
 Just add it to your blocklist and it won't show up in the thumbnail gallery, and it will be ignored during thumbnail generation.